ecohealthalliance/sicki_scripts/README.md

 from: events_orig.PathEmerge_Location
 to: events.location

+### make_pathogens_singular.py
+what: rename pathogens field to pathogen
+from: eid
+to: eid

 ### match_refs.py
 what: match references list on the rights field then adds the zotero_id
  perhaps also with match_key.csv